-13 BSP Circular 510 14 Strategic Risk is managed by maintaining competitive prices, developing relevant products, and through superior customer service.
-The objective of managing Strategic Risk is to retain customers, maintain competitive advantage, and become an employer of choice.
+Aside from the strategies listed above, strategic risk is primarily managed by maintaining competitive prices, developing relevant products, and through superior customer service.
+This is in line with the Group's objective of managing strategic risk which is to retain customers, maintain competitive advantage, and become an employer of choice.